Chinook High School (Alberta)

 The school features a 344-seat theatre, with similar amenities to the Genevieve E. Yates Memorial Centre in south Lethbridge, as well as a large gymnasium with arena style lighting.

 Athletics

 The school is currently in its fourteenth year of operation.
 Chinook offers a choice of 11 different sports.
 They include, football, volleyball, basketball, rugby, baseball, curling, track and field, cross country, golf, badminton and slo-pitch.
 Of these 11 sports, only 9 are ASAA recognized.
 Baseball and slo-pitch are not recognized because of the inability to play these sports in 5 out of the 8 zones due to the weather.

-Nearby Amenities
+Nearby amenities

 The school neighbourhood includes the Cavendish Farms Centre.
 The complex contains an ice arena complex; an aquatics centre with water slides, lazy river and whirlpools; a multi-sport field house with fitness centre, indoor track, and gymnasiums; and child a minding area with an indoor playground.
 Also nearby are a number of nearby leased commercial properties in the neighborhood known as The Crossings.

-CHS Sound

-The school has a vast arts department including guitar, rock and pop, drama, dance, and art.
-Throughout the school year the guitar, rock and pop, drama, and dance classes will have concerts within the school's media center.
-In order to run all of these shows, an audio technicians, lighting personnel, and backstage managers are required.
-A group of three students who work under the CHS Sound name (est. 2016) help in all three of these tasks, but mainly in the audio technician positions, to help with these shows.